danhper/eclair/docs/src/configuration.md

 Eclair will also load [Foundry's configuration](https://book.getfoundry.sh/reference/config/overview) which can be used for some settings such as the RPC URL and the Etherscan API key.
 Using the global configuration at `~/.foundry/foundry.toml` can be convenient for such settings.

-You can find a sample configuration file in the [config](https://github.com/eclair-cash/eclair/blob/master/config/foundry.toml) directory.
+A [sample Foundry configuration file](https://github.com/danhper/eclair/blob/main/config/foundry.toml) can be found in the [config](https://github.com/danhper/eclair/blob/main/config) directory.

 ## RPC URL